 Question for today!

-Few thoughts on Digital-twin
+Few thoughts over this.

 Digital twins offer strong potential to achieve better insights on their objects and drive better decisions.